Working with cloud best practices could help software creators.

 If you're an independent software vendor, chances are this is a transitional time.
 The cloud has arrived on the scene, carrying a mix of promise and uncertainty.
 How will the technology affect the way you reach out to clients?
 How will you convince the customer base to come along?
 How will the new status quo affect your branding?
 Moving forward in this space will take vendors into unfamiliar territory, but if you keep best practices in mind, the rewards could be great.

-Distributing software through the cloud has evolved from an option to a standard practice in a very short time.
+Embracing the cloud Distributing software through the cloud has evolved from an option to a standard practice in a very short time.
 As such, you may feel slightly overwhelmed by the demands of changing your product line.
 Fortunately, there are already some best practices that can help.
 As explained in a Progress whitepaper with research by Saugatuck Technology Inc., these strategies can help you avoid losing clients when adapting a product line to accommodate the cloud.

 For instance, while you may be considering how your existing offerings will work in the cloud, it may be better to create solutions that could only ever function in a hosted environment, playing to the cloud's strengths and ignoring what has come before.
 As the research pointed out, cloud applications are more applicable to mobile workers and those who have to communicate with coworkers around the world.
 Designing features that could help this new user base might be a strong approach.